Tloz/HangmanMaster/README.md

 ###Dictionary
 As of today, a QVector of QString.
 There is one dictionary for each length of word.
 They are named like this "length"."lang".
 So for example, the file that contains the french words of five letters is named 5.fr
+As the longest word in french is 25 letters long, there will be 25 files X.fr

 ##Roadmap
 1. Create dictionaries